polichtm/MCW-SAP-Hana-on-Azure/Whiteboard design session/WDS trainer guide - SAP HANA on Azure.md

 1. Meet your table participants and trainer.

-2. Read all of the directions for steps 1-3 in the student guide.
+1. Read all of the directions for steps 1-3 in the student guide.

-3. As a table team, review the following customer case study.
+1. As a table team, review the following customer case study.

 ### Customer situation

 Contoso Group is a global pharmaceutical company with its headquarters based in Boston, US.

 Contoso has been using SAP ERP and BW on HANA for its Finance/Logistics/Analytics systems on the HP-UX/Oracle platform.

-Contoso Leadership and Planning Groups wants to drastically reduce server and storage hardware in their own datacenters to minimize IT related costs.
+Contoso Leadership and Planning Groups wants to significantly reduce server and storage hardware in their own datacenters to minimize IT related costs.
+The leadership asked Contoso IT to look into the possibility of migrating its SAP HANA environment to cloud.
+Contoso is also considering transitioning to SAP HANA 2.0 with a longer term objective of deploying S/4 HANA and BW/4 HANA.

 Contoso has already a number of their non-SAP systems migrated to Azure.
-The leadership asked Contoso IT to look into the possibility of migrating its SAP HANA environment to cloud.

 Contoso IT decided to leverage its knowledge of the Microsoft cloud platform and existing ExpressRoute connectivity and host its SAP landscape in Azure.
-The intention is to migrate the BW system first (go live in March CY19), and migrate ECC in Q4 of CY19.
+The intention is to migrate the BW system first (go live in March CY20), and migrate ECC in Q4 of CY20.
 The multi-stage approach is supposed to minimize potential migration risks.

 Considering that Contoso management team often uses BW to support their management decisions, the systems should be highly available, and their performance must be predictable and consistent.
 In addition, the management team wants to leverage disaster recovery capabilities offered by Azure in order to ensure resiliency of the migrated environment in case the primary region hosting the new deployment becomes unavailable.

 As Andrew Cross, CIO of Contoso Group emphasized this point by stating "Our operational dependencies on SAP applications force us to seek reasonably priced availability and disaster recovery capabilities for our production SAP HANA deployments."

+Contoso also wants to dramatically simplify the process of provisioning Azure resources, as well as installation and configuration of SAP HANA software components.
+Contoso IT has been relying on Ansible to manage its on-premises environment and, with the cloud migration plans, it started evaluating the use of Terraform to automate on-premises and cloud-based deployments.

 Before migrating the production environment, Contoso wants to test its new deployment approach by provisioning training, development, test, and UAT environments in Azure.

 ### Customer needs

 -   Highly responsive systems with low network latency